6Tom/Addition-to-TT-Selection-Toys/README.md

 ## Usage

-You need to download the original extension and install it to SketchUp from one of the following websites:
+You need to download the original extension from one of the following websites and install it to SketchUp:
 - https://extensions.sketchup.com/extension/c9266b2c-0b55-4d21-a0a4-72e23b8a0fb4/selection-toys
 - https://sketchucation.com/plugin/738-tt_selection_toys
 - https://github.com/thomthom/SelectionTools